quartzmo/google-cloud-go/internal/postprocessor/librarian/generator/README.md

 ```

 After the command completes, the `/tmp/mock/output` directory will contain the generated Go files, just as it would in the real pipeline.

+## Next Steps and Future Improvements

+While the current generator provides the core functionality for the `generate` command, several key improvements are planned to make it a complete and robust solution.

+### 1. Implement `configure` and `build` Commands

+To fully comply with the Librarian container contract, the remaining commands must be implemented.

+*   **`configure` Command:** This command is essential for onboarding new libraries.
+It will read a minimal request file (e.g., with just a library ID) and enrich it with Go-specific conventions, such as setting a default version (`0.1.0`) and deriving `source_paths` from the ID (e.g., `google-cloud-storage-v1` -> `storage/apiv1`).
+The enriched configuration will be written back to `/librarian/configure-response.json`.

+*   **`build` Command:** This command serves as a critical quality gate.
+When invoked, it will have the entire language repository (with the newly generated code) mounted at `/repo`.
+Its job is to navigate to the correct Go module directory (using the `source_paths` from the build request) and run `go build ./...` and `go test ./...` to validate the generated code.

+### 2. Make Configuration More Robust

+The generator currently makes simplifying assumptions that should be replaced with explicit configuration.

+*   **Go Module Path:** The base Go module path (e.g., `cloud.google.com/go`) is currently hardcoded.
+This should be passed in the `generate-request.json` to make the generator more versatile and reusable across different Go projects.

+### 3. Add Support for Post-Processing

+The `/input` directory is currently ignored but is intended for post-generation "tweaks."

+*   **Templates:** The generator should check for template files (e.g., `README.md.tpl`) in the `/input` directory.
+If found, it should execute them using Go's `text/template` package with the library's metadata and write the result to the `/output` directory.
+*   **Scripts:** The generator could look for a `post-generate.sh` script in `/input` and execute it after `protoc` finishes to perform custom cleanup or code modifications.

+### 4. Add Formal Go Module and Tests

+To improve maintainability, the generator itself should be a proper Go module with its own tests.

+*   **`go.mod`:** Initialize a `go.mod` file for the generator application.
+*   **Unit Tests:** Add `_test.go` files to unit test specific logic, such as the construction of `protoc` arguments.
+*   **Integration Tests:** Create tests that simulate the container's environment by creating temporary directories for `/source`, `/librarian`, and `/output`, allowing for end-to-end validation of the `generateCmd` logic.